Pan-I/Crazy-Snake/README.md

 - [License](https://github.com/Pan-I/Crazy-Snake?tab=readme-ov-file#-license-)

 ---
-## 🎉 Introduction 📣
+## 🎉 Introduction & Update News 📣

-A remake of Snake, with some twists.
+A remake of Snake - with some twists - as a Godot project.
+Written entirely in C#.
+Game includes a long list of items that have a wide range of effects on the game and game play, as well as a complex and high-scoring point system.

+#### Current Major Update Set (*'Minor' Semantic*)
 The current version (v0.2.x) introduces a rough 'animation' for the snake including face, bending neck, and winding tail; also a list of items that impact scoring and gameplay including:
 - Game ending walls
 - High scoring eggs